 • Ductwork quality and age.

-• How many windows your house has and the style, because large or picture windows might be more inefficient.
+• How many windows your home has and the style, as expansive or picture windows may be less efficient.

 Your air conditioner’s efficiency is impacted by its SEER, or Seasonal Energy Efficiency Rating.
-This ranking measures how proficiently it consumes electricity to create cooling.
-The greater the rating, the more efficient the air conditioner is.
+This ranking measures how well it uses electricity to create cooling.
+The greater the ranking, the more efficient the air conditioner is.

 When you’re installing a new air conditioner, it’s essential to know: